Aeneas Silvius Piccolomini (Pope Pius II) and Pienza

 Looking along the Corso Rosselino towards the Town Hall.
 Hasselblad 500 C/M camera, Zeiss Distagon 50mm lens, 6x6cm film back, Fujichrome Velvia 50 film (click to enlarge).

 There are more recent marks of history.
-As I described in my post on Iris Origo, in 1944 the Val d’Orcia was the scene of some fierce fighting between the advancing British and the retreating Germans.
-Pienza was in a strategic location to control northward movement.
-If you look at the gate at the eastern end of town, the Porta al Murello, you will see above the arch a plaque saying “destroyed 15 June 1944, reconstructed October 1955”.
+As I described in my post on Iris Origo, in 1944 the Val d’Orcia was the scene of some fierce fighting between the advancing British and the retreating Germans, and Pienza was in a strategic location to control northward movement.
+If you look at the gate at the western end of town, the Porta al Murello, you will see above the arch a plaque saying “destroyed 15 June 1944, reconstructed October 1955”.
 The reconstruction is stylistically consistent with the rest of the town (thank goodness) so hopefully it is an accurate replica.

 Porta al Murello